Reconciling overlay objects

 Delete the overlay

-If the only reason that you have the overlay on your system is from a previous best practice installation of an earlier version of Process Designer, BMC recommends that you delete the overlay.
+If the only reason that you have the overlay on your system is from a previous best practice installation of an earlier version of Process Designer, you should delete the overlay.

 For forms, deleting the form overlay automatically deletes any overlays created for the form fields and views.
 Any custom fields (and data within them) are also lost.
 Therefore, make sure that the form does not contain customizations that you want to keep before deleting the overlay.